 - 1. Look at the pictures in the table below.
 How can we tell whether something is a raw or manufactured material? - 2.
 Classify the objects into one of the groups, raw or manufactured material, by placing a tick in the right column

 Object Raw material Manufactured material

 Watermelon

 Glass

-Feathers
+Feathers Image: Constraint of the second s

 Coins